 I write all sponsored content, and all views expressed in a sponsored post are my own.
 My favorite way to go about sponsored content is to write up a hack or tell a story I would want to share anyway, but that also dovetails with the sponsor’s message.

-The sponsor may have some key messages or a giveaway they want me to include, which I generally do in an italic note at the bottom of the post.
+The sponsor may have some key messages or a giveaway they want me to include, which I handle as it comes up.

 How do I know a post is sponsored?